 \end{figure*}

+%

-We further extended our experiment to explore the effects of varying the number of annotators, ranging from 3 up to 7.
-The results shown in Figure~\ref{fig:crowd.Fig.accuracy_all_datasets_workers}, are presented as a series of box plots, each illustrating the distribution of accuracy (1st column), F1 (2nd column), and AUC (3rd column) scores across the 10 datasets for a given number of annotators.
+We further extended our experiment to explore the effects of varying the number of workers, ranging from 3 up to 7.
+The results shown in Figure~\ref{fig:crowd.Fig.accuracy_all_datasets_workers}, are presented as a series of box plots, each illustrating the distribution of accuracy (1st column), F1 (2nd column), and AUC (3rd column) scores across the 10 datasets for a given number of workers.
 These plots provide a clear visual summary of our technique's robust performance across various settings, including the median, quartiles, and potential outliers in the distribution of accuracies.
 Notably, our proposed Crowd-Certain technique consistently shows improvements over the 10 benchmark methods across all scenarios.
-This enhancement is evident irrespective of the number of annotators involved, further highlighting the robustness and adaptability of the Crowd-Certain approach.
+This enhancement is evident irrespective of the number of workers involved, further highlighting the robustness and adaptability of the Crowd-Certain approach.

 \begin{figure*}[htbp]